Gotham Underground: Plot

-A group of people hidden in the shadows targets Man-Bat with their hi-tech gadgetry and take him captive.
-Talking among themselves, they discuss what their next target will be.
+A group of people hidden in the shadows attack and capture Man-Bat before discussing their next target.
 At Gotham City's police headquarters, Commissioner Gordon lights the Bat-Signal, but only Robin answers the call.
 Gordon tells him about the recent upsurge in gang-related violence.
 Dozens of would-be crime lords are trying to fill the vacancy created by the death of Black Mask.
 Meanwhile, Batman infiltrates the Iceberg Lounge in the guise of henchman Matches Malone.
 He wants to keep an eye on the Penguin's recent activities.
-He knows that the Penguin is projecting the image of a legitimate businessman, but he suspects that Penguin may also be the ringleader behind an "underground railroad" for supervillains.
-As the Penguin conducts his affairs, Two-Face enters the club and wants in on his underground railroad project.
+He knows that the Penguin is projecting the image of a legitimate businessman, but suspects that Penguin may also be the ringleader behind an "underground railroad" for supervillains.
+As Penguin conducts his affairs, Two-Face enters the club and wants in on his underground railroad project.
 Penguin tells him to meet him later after hours.
-Elsewhere, Nightwing and Alfred Pennyworth investigate another nightclub where wagers are placed on hero/villain battle outcomes.
-Nightwing raids the gambling den and takes down all of the goons.
-He is surprised however by the hi-tech weaponry that these low level thugs now have access to.
-At Giovanni's Ristorante, the leaders of two of Gotham's more powerful criminal gangs, the Galantes and the Odessas, meet to discuss territory.
-Their meeting is interrupted by Tobias Whale who announces his intention of taking control of Gotham's underworld.
-Later, the Penguin holds a meeting with several of Gotham's most notorious villains, including Hugo Strange, Two-Face, Scarecrow, and Mad Hatter.
+The Penguin holds a meeting with several of Gotham's most notorious villains, including Hugo Strange, Two-Face, Scarecrow, and Mad Hatter.
 Matches Malone spies on the meeting from behind a darkened alcove.
 Suddenly, the Suicide Squad bursts into the room and attacks the assemblage of villains.
-Bane knocks Matches Malone out with a single punch.
+Bane knocks Malone out with a single punch.

 It is revealed that Penguin is involved with the Suicide Squad and that he set up the other villains to gain the favor of the Squad.
 Scarecrow, who has recently reconsidered his decision to abandon his fear toxins, gasses Bronze Tiger and escapes to warn Ventriloquist.
-However, when the Ventriloquist and her gang accuse Scarecrow of being Suicide Squad's snitch and then lead an assault on the Iceberg Lounge, Scarecrow leads them into a trap by Tobias Whale.
+However, when the Ventriloquist and her gang accuse Scarecrow of being the Suicide Squad's snitch and then lead an assault on the Iceberg Lounge, Scarecrow leads them into a trap by Tobias Whale.
 Whale then betrays him, leaving him beaten and tied up, though alive (but barely), as a sign to all "masks" that they are not welcome in Whale's new vision of Gotham.
 Batman, as Matches Malone, is in Blackgate Penitentiary.
 Bane, aware that Malone is Batman, arranges for him to be constantly attacked by other inmates to wear him down.
 Meanwhile, the Riddler investigates Penguin's underground railroad.